Biodiversity Challenge

 _DSC_1801_Snapseed

-For those who wonder about the current presence of proteas, ericas and restios – a significant amount of planting of these species has been done in conjunction with the South African National Botanical Institute (SANBI – Kirstenbosch), and at tremendous cost, in an attempt to regenerate the past.
-The reality is that seed beds are mostly extinct, the soil has changed, and a specific species of ant required to disseminate seed has been replaced by an Argentinian ant.
-The entire regeneration effort, one might say, is not unlike “trying to bring back the dodo”.
+For those who wonder about the current presence of proteas, geophytes, ericas and restios – a significant amount of planting and seeding of these species has been done in conjunction with the South African National Botanical Institute (SANBI – Kirstenbosch), and at tremendous cost, in an attempt to regenerate the past.
+The reality is significant aspects of the site have changed over many years.
+As noted, the soil has changed given urban nutrient inputs, and a specific species of ant required to disseminate seed has been replaced by an Argentinian ant.
+Despite the valour of the efforts, the entire regeneration effort, one might say, is not unlike “trying to bring back the dodo” – and at the cost of a cultural and heritage landscape, and a critical area for health and wellbeing in what was once a buffer zone between the Park and the urban edge.

 For more information read Botany 101 – Understanding the ecological drivers of Cape Flats Sandplain Fynbos of Lower Tokai by Professor Eugene Moll